-Yes – but in order to get the health benefits it has to be the best olive oil – extra virgin olive oil.
+Yes – but it has to be the best olive oil for health benefits.

 “Olive oil is often linked with good heart health due to its role in the Mediterranean diet and can contain substances that have been linked to health benefits.
 Instead of taking olive oil as a supplement think about adding it to meals, for example as a salad dressing.
 About 70g (2½ oz) of fat a day is the maximum recommended for an adult.
 That includes the fats in foods (cakes, biscuits, crisps and pastry as well as nuts, seeds, oily fish and dairy products) and also the fats we add as spreads, butter and oil”.